userexperior-technologies/integration-guide/docs/third-party.md

 ### UserExperior URL in Amplitude
-After completing the integration, every Apptimize session will contain an event called **"UE_Session_URL"**.
+After completing the integration, every Amplitude session will contain an event called **"UE_Session_URL"**.
 You can just copy and paste the URL in your browser's window that will open the session in the UserExperior Dashboard.
 If the session was recorded you will be able to replay it in the UserExperior Dashboard.

 ## AppsFlyer
 ### Integration